VeraCologne/LearningBlog/content/posts/2019-01-20-structural-analysis.markdown

 ---
 layout: post
-title:  "The One With Structural Analysis"
+title:  "The One with Structural Analysis"
 date:   2019-01-20 20:13:47 +0100
 tags:
 - communication